-Be it Facebook, Instagram, Twitter, Snapchat, and some others, social media is full of wonderful opportunities, enabling us to showcase ourselves, our skills and our expertise.
+Be it Facebook, Instagram, Twitter, Snapchat, or some new exciting channel such as Helo, Connectd India, and Vero, social media is full of wonderful opportunities, enabling us to showcase ourselves, our skills and our expertise.
 In short, it is now easier than ever before to brand ourselves and promote things we do.

 Those connected to this medium can increase their chances to be visible to the future employer, promote their craft such as art, writings, photography, music, etc. Social media has created a lot of influencers who were actually artists that have become famous in their field after creating accounts for their work.

 Social media has dramatically changed the way we do business.
 It has redefined the idea for businesses by empowering the consumer against corporate.
 This monumental change in control has turned traditional business models, and the world on its head.
 This new power structure has given common people a global network for their thoughts through their blogs, Facebook Walls and Twitter feeds.
 It’s not the Amazon, Alibaba, or Flipkart that is in control, it’s you-the customer more than ever before.

 Power of social media together with a global marketplace puts the consumer very much at the center of their world and more in control than at any other time in history.
 Now, the customer is king, and their opinion really matters because of network’s abundant reach and with unlimited purchasing venues to choose from, they just love it.
 If they don’t like a company’s policies, or find the shopping process too complicated, or the typo on the catalog page rather annoying, they just move on to something else.